zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

    - If `CRLSignerCertificate` encodes a vid in its subject, then the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
      Otherwise, the sender must be a Vendor Admin account.
-       - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
+       - both OID and text versions of VID in a certificate can be supported (either `Mvid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method and "2.2.
+Encoding of Vendor ID and Product ID in subject and issuer fields" section in spec)
    - Query a certificate by `crlSignerCertificate` Subject and Subject Key ID.
 If it's not found - error.
    - Check that pem value of the found certificate is equal to `crlSignerCertificate` value.
 - If `crlSignerCertificate` is a PAI (intermediate certificate, not self-signed):